Taking Care of Foster CATS and Kittens

 Thank you for fostering with us!
-We have put together a few resources to provide guidance around kitten caring and to answer some common questions.
-The links on this document provide more in-depth information if you need it.
+We have put together a few resources to provide guidance on preparing for new foster cats and kittens.
+The links on this post provide more in-depth information if you need it.
 If you have any follow-up questions, please reach out (please use the contact details included in the fostering agreement email).

 Table of Contents